-We have based our school’s relationship and sex education policy on the DfE guidance 2019 and the 2014 supplementary guidance.
-We refer to RSE (Relationships and Sex Education) rather than just sex education.
-As such we place the emphasis upon relationships, supporting pupils’ understanding and skills in developing positive and healthy relationships.
+We have based our school’s relationship and sex education policy on the DfE guidance.
+RSE (Relationships and Sex Education) is part of the personal, social, health and economic education curriculum (PSHEE).

 The proposed course of study is outlined in the Governors’ Sex Education and Relationships Policy.
 All parents receive a copy of this document.
 The policy document details parents’ right under the 1996 Education Act to withdraw their child from aspects of the relationship and sex education programme.
 Parents who would like more information about this area are invited to discuss it with the PSHEE Coordinator